 Making the Debt Transition Easier: Student Debt by State

 One of the most important things to talk about when discussing financial wellness is student debt.
 Between federal and private student loans, America as a whole has over $1.6 trillion in student debt, and you might be wondering how to get through school without that.
+You can check out private student loan refinancing options.

 If you want the best chance of financial freedom after college, you might actually want to pay attention to the state in which you live.
 With this state-by-state analysis of student debt, you’ll be more prepared.